 The American Association of Community Colleges (AACC) has partnered with the U.S. Department of Labor (DOL) to launch a major initiative to dramatically increase the number of apprentices entering the workforce.

-The goal of the partnership is to produce 16,000 new apprentices nationwide.
-To do so, AACC and DOL will provide resources to community colleges and employers to create and operate more high-quality, affordable, inclusive, flexible and industry-relevant registered and/or industry-recognized apprenticeship programs.
+The goal of the partnership is to produce 16,000 new registered apprenticeships nationwide.
+To do so, AACC and DOL will provide resources to community colleges and employers to create and operate such apprenticeship programs.

 The partnership will first identify, validate and promote highly successful apprenticeship models and work-based learning programs that can be rapidly ramped up into full apprenticeship programs, according to AACC.

 The partnership also will use a $20 million investment to create a web-based Virtual Apprenticeship Network to connect employees and community colleges.
 The network will house data on apprenticeship programs, including details such as sector and occupation, requirements for completion, required credentials and more.
 The searchable database will help any size business looking to connect with local educational partners.